antimodular/ofxFaceRecognizer/readme.md

 http://wiki.cnbc.cmu.edu/Face_Place

 You notice that the image file names (MF0907_1100_HA.tiff) contain unique IDs to label each person.
 Each person has more then one image but always the same ID.
-This ID is used by ofxFaceRecognizer to label each person sepratly.
+This ID is used by ofxFaceRecognizer to label each person separately.

 I used ofxCv align eyes and crop functions to prepare the images before placing them in the faces folder.